Vkanhan/filesearcher/README.md

 ## Features

+- **Web Interface:**
   - User-friendly HTML form for input.
-- Recursive file search based on regex pattern.
   - Displays search results on a separate results page.

+- **Command-Line Interface (CLI):**
+  - Search for files or directories directly from the terminal.
+  - Supports exact name matching using regular expressions.

 ## Setup and Running